Estimated reading time: 2 minutes

 - Prepare the journey for the audience.

 Based on what you learned at the previous stage, make a list of steps the participants need to believe in to come to the conclusion you would like to deliver.

 You have likely been learning about this topic for years, and people cannot simply jump to your conclusion in a few minutes.
 You need to lead them step-by-step

 - Prepare illustrations, personal stories, and quotes that support the journey.

-People remember more stories, examples from your life, or videos than the teaching points you will bring them.
-These illustrations are extremely important.
+People remember more stories, examples from your life, or videos than the teaching points you will bring.
+These illustrations are essential.

 - Prepare the participation that will help the audience acquire the message

 If people listen passively, there will be few results in their life or organisation.
-Think about activities you can ask them to do individually, in pairs or as a group, depending on the audience size.
+Consider activities you can ask them to do individually, in pairs or as a group, depending on the audience size.

 - Prepare the visuals

 Only then, and not before, prepare what visuals (photos, text, videos) will support the message you will deliver.

-- Bring all these items together and clean up what is not in line with the message.
+- Bring all these items together and clean up what does not align with the message.

 Cutting is the name of the game.
-It is better to be shorter and to the point than to keep many points and stories that we enjoy but don’t add any value.
+It is better to be shorter and to the point than to keep many points and stories that we enjoy but don’t add value.

 - Present it live to a small audience and time it.

 Present the whole presentation to people close to you the way it will be delivered (for ex. aloud, standing up)

 - Adjust based on the feedback that you receive

 Detailed feedback on the items, the flow, and the timing is precious

 - Practise many times